lucidworks/solr/solr/modules/external-files/README.md

 #### Incremental updates

 The ExternalFileUtil supports incremental updates of external files.
-The incremental updates files are placed in the root of the FILE directory:
+The incremental update files are placed in the root of the FILENAME directory:

 EXTERNAL_FILES_ROOT / N_TOP_LEVEL_SUBDIRS / FILENAME